Data Analytics Bootcamp

 In this dataset:

-• each row is a product line within an invoice
+• Each row is a product line within an invoice

-• one customer can have many invoices
+• One customer can have many invoices

-• one invoice can contain many products
+• One invoice can contain many products

-• customers purchase at different times
+• Customers purchase at different times

 This allows us to answer questions such as: